• Recipes

 ✋ Double check all packaging for allergens ✋

 • Chicken Stock - You can either use a fresh chicken stock made from the chicken carcass or use a ready made stock.
-I love the Knorr chicken stock pots as they are gluten and dairy free.

 • Mango Chutney - Adds a slight sweetness to the curry.
 Depending on how spicy you would like the curry to be, you can either use a mild or hot version.